Experimental Graduate Program: Application and Admission

 - Unofficial undergraduate transcripts

 - For the 2021-2022 academic year, the GRE test is NOT required or accepted as part of our application process.
 This temporary change was made in part to recognize the challenges in accessing GRE tests during COVID-19.
 However, we are exploring the possibility of making this change permanent to help address some of the known inequities inherent with using the GRE for graduate admissions.
-In early 2021 we will post an update with our policy on requiring the GRE for admission in the 2022 year and beyond.

 - 3 letters of reference